 Why should you containerize Postgres?

-Running PostgreSQL in containers offers several advantages:
+Install PostgreSQL Docker containers to leverage several advantages:

 - Rapid Deployment: Containers allow you to quickly deploy PostgreSQL databases alongside your main application, eliminating the need for complex local installations and configurations.
 This streamlined process saves time and simplifies the setup procedure.